 Click on the upload option and select the WordPress zip file.
 Once the upload is complete, click on the Go Back option.
 To extract the files, select WordPress and click on the Extract option above.

 Upon clicking, you will see a popup asking to specify the location.
 You can leave this as the default directory and unzip everything inside the zip file.

 See, you have a WordPress folder in the directory.
-Click on the folder and access to the internal files.
+Click on the folder and access the internal files.
 Now select all the files and move the entire files to the main root.
 For this, remove the WordPress section from the file path and click the Move Files option.
 Finally, delete the WordPress and zip folder from the directory.

 Congratulations!
 You have completed WordPress installation via cPanel.
 And here the part ends on how to setup WordPress manually.

 Setup A Local Environment For WordPress